bytecodealliance/bytecodealliance.org/_posts/2026-07-20-wasmtime-gc.md

-Originally, in the first versions of WebAssembly, high-level languages with an objects-and-references data model, as opposed to a raw-pointers-and-memory data model, had one of two choices.
-Either they didn't compile to WebAssembly at all or they embedded a whole garbage collector inside their `.wasm` binaries, effectively putting a virtual machine inside their virtual machine.
-This was unfortunate because most languages fell into this bucket.
+Originally, in the first versions of WebAssembly, high-level languages with an objects-and-references data model, as opposed to a raw-pointers-and-memory data model, had to embed their own garbage collector inside their `.wasm` binaries.
+This led to bloated `.wasm` binaries and many techniques often used when implementing collectors in native code, such as using [stack maps] and stack walking to identify GC roots, were unavailable.
+And, unfortunately, many languages fell into this bucket.

-The [Wasm GC][wasm-gc] proposal aims to add efficient support for these high-level languages to WebAssembly.[^outdated] It extends the WebAssembly language, allowing Wasm programs to define their own `struct` and `array` types and subtyping relationships.
+The [Wasm GC][wasm-gc] proposal improves the situation, adding efficient support for these high-level languages to WebAssembly.[^outdated] It extends the WebAssembly language, allowing Wasm programs to define their own `struct` and `array` types and subtyping relationships.
 The Wasm program needn't worry about managing these types' instances' lifetimes or manually deallocating them; the runtime handles all of that.
-Therefore, embedding your own garbage collector is unnecessary, and these toolchains can instead take advantage of the WebAssembly runtime's collector.
-This opens the door for many more languages to easily and efficiently target WebAssembly.
+Therefore, embedding their own garbage collector is unnecessary, and these toolchains can instead take advantage of the WebAssembly runtime's collector.
+This opens the door for many more languages to easily and more efficiently target WebAssembly.

 [^outdated]: Note that the GC proposal has merged into the main WebAssembly
     specification, so the proposal page is now an archived snapshot of a